 If there is an independent contractor working for the company, the businessman will still be liable for their omissions and mistakes

 However, there are still some exceptions to the rule and this includes the work that is done in hazardous settings.
-Another exception is when the independent contractor is instructed by city ordinance or a statute and expected to provide the precautions and safeguards and also maintain the equipment in top notch condition.
+Another exception is when the independent contractor is instructed by the city ordinance or a statute and expected to provide the precautions and safeguards and also maintain the equipment in top-notch condition.

 Exempt vs. Non-Exempt